Chinchilla Care

 Feed

-Chinchillas should be fed fresh high quality chinchilla feed daily.
+Chinchillas should have access to an unlimited supply of fresh high quality chinchilla feed.
 Any feed six months past the milling date should be discarded.
-Recommended feeds are: Modesto Organic Chinchilla or Oxbow.
-All our chinchillas are fed Modesto Organic Chinchilla.
-If you choose to feed a different brand please switch over to the new feed over a period of at least three weeks.
+Recommended feeds are Modesto Organic Chinchilla or Oxbow (Red Bag).
+Never feed a food that has fruits, nuts or seeds mixed in.
+The food should be alfalfa-based pellets.
+All our chinchillas are currently being fed Purina Manna Pro Show, but we are in the works of developing our own feed, geared specifically towards chinchilla nutritional needs.
+Plan to switch over to your new feed over a period of at least three weeks.
 We recommend mixing ¼ new, ¾ old for 10 days, ½ new, ½ old for 10 days, and ¾ new, ¼ old for one week.
-This is especially important for babies and younger chinchillas.
-To help busy chinnie parents around the US, we now offer a monthly subscription box (ChillaBox) that includes Modesto Mills Organic Chinchilla Food, dust, hay, toy and a treat.
-ChllaBox has hassle-free, with safe products!
+This is especially important for babies and younger chinchillas as their digestive systems are still developing and they are prone to more complications due to rapid feed changes.
+To help busy chinnie parents around the US, we now offer a monthly subscription box (ChillaBox) that includes Modesto Mills Organic Chinchilla Food, dust, hay, Cage Accessory and a treat.
+ChillaBox has hassle-free, with safe products!

 Hay

-A fresh, high quality timothy hay or orchard grass should be fed daily.
+A fresh, high quality timothy hay, 3-grain hay, or orchard grass should be offered.

 Water

-A fresh supply of water should be available at all times.
+A fresh supply of water should always be available.
 I use glass bottles that are easily cleaned and sterilized in the dishwasher.
 Filtered or bottled purified water is highly recommended.

 Treats